yclas/documentation/5-facts-get-scammed.md

 ### Pick wisely

-Let’s say you posted a job at Elance or freelancer to build a classifieds website, unsure of your budget however you provide details.
+Let's say you posted a job at Elance or freelancer to build a classifieds website, unsure of your budget however you provide details.
 An hour later you receive around 45 proposals (if not even more); sent from developers from all around the world.
 Some genuinely read your proposal and reply, while others are not so genuine.
 So how do you pick?

 You should know some facts before even starting to pick: